xinrui-han/gtb-homework-git101/README.md

 # Welcome to Rui's Org
-Hi, this is me, Panda.
+Hi, this is me, Rui.

 You see this avatar, you know it is me.